malware-dev/MDK-SE/README.md

 Please vote:
 https://developercommunity.visualstudio.com/t/Something-got-deleted-when-VS-updated-b/10598067

-There is now a nuget package _early alpha_ of the MDK2 packager.
+The MDK2 packager nuget package is now complete.
+While I understand that you might want to stick with MDK1 for now, I do recommend trying to transition over to MDK2 (see below for how to create a pure MDK2 project).

 `Mal.Mdk2.PbPackager`